makannew/Snake/README.md

 ## Structure
 I have used [Mgame](https://github.com/makannew/MGame) to build this game.

-[Mgame](https://github.com/makannew/MGame) implement [Three.js](https://github.com/mrdoob/three.js) as 3D liberary and [Cannon.js](https://github.com/schteppe/cannon.js) as physic liberary to provide easy way to develop javascript games.
+[Mgame](https://github.com/makannew/MGame) implement [Three.js](https://github.com/mrdoob/three.js) as 3D liberary and [Cannon.js](https://github.com/schteppe/cannon.js) as physic liberary to provide an easy way to develop javascript games.

 ## What I have learned
 Combining 3D and physic libraries result to a realistic feeling in a game.
 However, there is computation limitation which cause frame rate drops below 60fps which is not desired.